ViamapAps/viamap-ts-react-example/README.md

 ## General Instructions when Integrating Viamap on a web site

 Below are some code chunks that as a minimum must be added to the application.
-They are mentioned in the order that we likely be in the source file.
+They are mentioned in the order that they will likely be in the source file.

 ### 1. Imports